What is a dual materiality analysis?

 The CSRD - Corporate Sustainability Reporting Directive - will come into force in 2024, and will oblige more and more companies to produce demanding annual non-financial reports on their environmental and social impact, as well as on their governance mechanisms (ESG).

 The notion of "dual materiality" lies at the heart of the political philosophy espoused by the Europe that saw the birth of the CSRD.
 A "political philosophy", because in the emergence of new international ESG reporting standards, European and American visions clash.
-While Europeans and Americans are broadly aligned on the need to standardize corporate ESG reporting, the "double materiality" requirement is the main point of disagreement between the institutions driving the standardization projects on either side of the Atlantic, namely theInternational Sustainability Standards Board (ISSB) in the USA and the Taskforce of theEuropean Financial Reporting Advisory Group (EFRAG ) for the European Union.
+While Europeans and Americans are broadly aligned on the need to standardize ESG reporting by companies, the "double materiality" requirement is the main point of disagreement between the institutions driving standardization projects on either side of the Atlantic, namely theInternational Sustainability Standards Board (ISSB) in the United States and the Taskforce of theEuropean Financial Reporting Advisory Group (EFRAG ) for the European Union.

 What is the "Materiality" of an ESG issue?